oslabs-beta/DeSolver/README.md

 # About

-DeSolver for [GraphQL](https://graphql.org/): a minimalist and unopinionated Node.js GraphQL framework providing a powerful yet approachable API for modularizing resolver business logic.
+DeSolver for [GraphQL](https://graphql.org/): a lightweight, minimalist, unopinionated Node.js GraphQL framework providing a powerful yet approachable API for composing modular and reusable resolver business logic.

-DeSolver is an optimized solution for writing resolvers in GraphQL.
-Leveraging promises, private and public functions, DeSolver forms a wrapper around the resolver queries eliminating the template or boilerplate code needed.
-A pipeline (or array) of resolvers are executed with error handling between each resolver.
-Desolver even has an 'escape hatch' that permits ending the pipeline at your query needs or due to conditional statements.
+DeSolver aims to provide an easy to use and approachable API to write reusable code logic across GraphQL resolvers.
+It utilizes the middleware pattern as seen in other popular frameworks as a way to create "routing" for your resolvers.

+The DeSolver instance methods allows one to load a pipeline with mini-resolver functions, and then forms a wrapper around the resolver map object, allowing one to chain a series of functions or "pre-hook" functions to execute prior to a query or mutation.
+This minimizes the need to wrap individual resolver functions manually, thereby reducing templating and additional boilerplate.
+It follows the "write once, run everywhere" mantra.

 <p><br>